ErickNyagilo/Breaking_Bad_App/README.md

 ## Usage

-'npm install' for installing all the depedencies
+Run `npm install` for installing all the depedencies

 ## Development server